 Additional Authorization servers (Enterprise)

-Gloo Edge Enterprise comes with an External Authorization service, with full-featured security policies, like OpenID Connect, Open Policy Agent, OAuth 2 scopes and a few more.
+Gloo Gateway Enterprise comes with an External Authorization service, with full-featured security policies, like OpenID Connect, Open Policy Agent, OAuth 2 scopes and a few more.
 Also, using the so-called passthrough system, you can extend the authorization logic and call your own authentication or authorization service.

 There are certain cases where it’s more relevant to directly plug the ext_authz Envoy filter to your own authorization service.
 This article describes how to configure such connections between the Envoy data-plane and third-party authorization services.